logicalclocks/logicalclocks.github.io/docs/setup_installation/common/sso/ldap.md

 - _java.naming.security.credentials_: contains the password of the user that will be used to query LDAP.
 - _java.naming.referral_: whether to follow or ignore an alternate location in which an LDAP Request may be processed.

-After configuring LDAP and creating your cluster you can log into your hopsworks cluster and edit the LDAP _attributes to field names_ to match your server.
+After configuring LDAP and creating your cluster you can log into your Hopsworks cluster and edit the LDAP _attributes to field names_ to match your server.
 By default all _attributes to field names_ are set to the values in [OpenLDAP](https://www.openldap.org/).
 See [Configure LDAP](../../../user_guides/projects/auth/ldap.md) on how to edit the LDAP default configurations.